sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 - The QLM feature will be a part of the TAM container along with other TAM features.

-- An egress port can only be part of on port-group.
+- An egress port can only be part of on if-group.

-- A port-group can only be part of a session
+- An interface group (if-group) can only be part of a session

 ### 1.1.2 Configuration and Management Requirements